blurstudio/hab/README.md

 * projectDummy/Thug
 * default

-If the provided uri has no configurations provided, the default configuration is used.
+If the provided URI has no configurations provided, the default configuration is used.
 This also supports inheritance with some special rules, see [config inheritance](#config-inheritance) for more details.